The number of accessible paths in the hypercube: Results on the second moment for the tree

-The expectation of $\open^2$ is the sum, over all the pairs of paths, of the probability that both paths are open.
+The expectation of $\Theta^2$ is the sum, over all pairs of paths, of the probability that both paths are open.
 There are $L!^2$ pairs of paths in the system.
 For a given pair, the probability that they are both open depends on the number $q\in\{0,1,2,\ldots, L-2,L\}$ of bonds shared by the paths.
-(Nota: two paths may not have exactly $L-1$ bonds in common.)
-The following facts are clear: \begin{itemize} \item the number of pairs of paths which coincide all the way ($q=L$) is $L!$; \item the probability that ``both'' paths in such a pair are open is $(1-x)^{L-1}/(L-1)!$; \item the number of pairs of paths which coincide for $q=0,1,\ldots L-2$ steps and then branch is $L!
-(L-q-1)(L-q-1)!$; (Remark: $1\;1!+2\;2!+3\;3!+\cdots +(L-1)(L-1)!=L!-1$, hence one recovers that the total number of pairs of path is $L!^2$.) \item the probability that both paths in such a pair are open is
+(Note: two paths cannot have exactly $L-1$ bonds in common.)
+The following facts are clear: \begin{itemize} \item the number of pairs of paths which coincide all the way ($q=L$) is $L!$; \item the probability that ``both'' paths in such a pair are open is $(1-x)^{L-1}/(L-1)!$; \item the number of pairs of paths which coincide for $q=0,1,\ldots, L-2$ steps and then branch is $L!
+(L-q-1)(L-q-1)!$ (Remark: $1\cdot 1!+2 \cdot 2!+3\cdot 3!+\cdots+(L-1)(L-1)!=L!-1$, hence, one recovers that the total number of pairs of path is $L!^2$.); \item the probability that both paths in such a pair are open is

 Indeed, excluding the starting and end points, there are $2L-q-2$ total different nodes in such a pair of paths.
 All these nodes must be larger than $x$, hence the $(1-x)^{2L-q-2}$ term.
 This is however not sufficient because the values on the nodes must be correctly ordered.
-Out of the $(2L-q-2)!$ possible ordering (see the denominator), the only good ones are those such that the $q$ smallest terms are well ordered in the shared segment (only one choice), and the $2L-2q-2$ remaining terms are separated into two well ordered blocks of $L-q-1$ terms, one for each path; the only freedom is to choose which terms go to which path, hence the binomial coefficient. \end{itemize} This leads to
+Out of the $(2L-q-2)!$ possible orderings (see the denominator), the only good ones are those such that the $q$ smallest terms are in their correct order in the shared segment (only one choice), and the $2L-2q-2$ remaining terms are separated into two well ordered blocks of $L-q-1$ terms, one for each path; the only freedom is to choose which terms go to which path, hence the binomial coefficient. \end{itemize} This leads to

 where